-Harvesters are prohibited from landing or possessing herring caught from Area 1A during a day out of the fishery.
+Directed herring vessels are prohibited from landing or possessing herring caught from Area 1A during a 'day out' of the fishery.
 In addition, vessels may only land once per calendar day on any day that is open to landing (i.e., not a 'day out').

 Vessels are not prohibited from participating in other fisheries for other species in restricted areas during days out of the Atlantic herring fishery.
-Landing of herring taken from management areas without days out restrictions will be allowed on days out in Area 1A.
-Any vessel transiting an area closed to fishing with legally caught herring on board must have its fishing gear stowed.
+Landing of herring taken from management areas without 'days out' restrictions will be allowed on 'days out' in Area 1A.
+Any

-During a day out, vessels participating in other fisheries may land an incidental catch of herring that does not exceed 2,000 pounds per trip.
+During a 'day out', vessels participating in other fisheries may land an incidental catch of herring that does not exceed 2,000 pounds per trip.
 Vessels may not land more than 2,000 pounds of herring per day caught in an area closed to the directed herring fishing.
 Vessels transiting a closed area with more than 2,000 pounds of legally caught herring on board must have all seine and trawl gear stowed.

-Fixed gear fishermen may remove and land herring from the gear (weirs and stop seines) on the days designated as a day out of the fishery.
+Fixed gear fishermen may remove and land herring from the gear (weirs and stop seines) on the days designated as a 'day out' of the fishery.